Math teaching certificate

 The workshops can be chosen among

 (1) Poorvu Center’s ATW’s (= Advanced Teaching Workshops).
 You can find a listing of these workshops by going to YaleConnect , once you join the group called “Poorvu Center: graduate and postdoctoral teaching development”.
+Note these must be the advanced teaching workshops, not the intermediate ones or the fundamentals.

 (2) CIRTL workshops / short courses.
 Some of the CIRTL workshops are not about teaching, so please check with Brett and Miki before you sign up, to make sure that we will count the workshop(s) you chose toward the certificate.